Archive A Parents’ Guide to Dangers of Social Media for Kids

 How to Control the Negative Aspects of Social Media

 The crowded list of social media’s disadvantages might make you think kids shouldn’t use social media at all.
 However, social media are so common among kids that you cannot ban them from using them.
 Instead, you can make social media safer and more usable for your child.
-Moreover, if you have an under 13 kid, you can introduce social media, which are specifically designed for kids to them.
+Moreover, if you have an under-13 kid, you can introduce them to social media specifically designed for kids.

-In the following paragraphs, we will discuss the seven steps you can take to help your child use social media safely and beneficially.
+In the following paragraphs, we will discuss the seven steps you can take to help your child use social media safely.

 New generation of smartphone users